MartinP7r/AckGen/README.md

 If you want the plist file to be saved somewhere other than `Acknowledgements.plist` at the root of your project (`$SRCROOT/Acknowledgements.plist`), you can provide a custom path as the first command line argument to `ackgen` above.

-E.g.:

 ```sh
   swift run ackgen $SRCROOT/PackageLicenses.plist
 ```

-3. Add the generated file to your project if you haven't already.
+3. Add the generated `plist` file to your project if you haven't already.
 Make sure to remove the check for **Copy items if needed**

 ## Beta